 The Three Changes That Matter Most

 Physical activity helps protect against cancer directly (by regulating hormones that could otherwise encourage cancer growth) and indirectly (by helping you keep off excess fat).
 Aim for 30 minutes of moderate physical activity every day.
 As fitness improves, increase either the intensity or the length of your favorite activity.

 Why are we at AICR so concerned with getting out the urgent message about lifestyle’s role in cancer risk?
 Because the evidence shows it could save millions of lives.

-Imagine that: That’s about 400,000 families per year that would be spared seeing a loved one touched by cancer.
+Imagine that: That’s about 345,000 families per year that would be spared seeing a loved one touched by cancer.
+(Add not smoking to the mix, and that number climbs even higher.)
 This is why AICR arms individuals with the information and tools they need to take these proven steps.